 “Oh, shush.
 You’re a boy, aren’t you?
 Man up!”

-After pulling his hand out of Olga Marie’s grasp and began rubbing the pain away, Ritsuka said, “What?
+After he’d pulled his hand out of Olga Marie’s grasp and began rubbing the pain away, Ritsuka said, “What?
 Not at all.
 I didn’t even notice we were linked until a bunch of people started telling me we were.”

 “Hmm.
-That seems about, right,” muttered Olga Marie.
+That seems about right,” muttered Olga Marie.
 “Mash, Fujimaru.
-It seems most of the mana for Mash’s transformation comes from Mash herself.
-Only a little of Fujimaru’s mana is being used, and more for stabilization than empowerment at that.
-A normal Servant needs the mana of the Master to form their corporeal bodies, but Mash already has a real body… Maybe it eliminates most of the power drain… And Mash was something of a Candidate in the first place…”
+It seems most of the magical power for Mash’s transformation comes from Mash herself.
+Only a little of Fujimaru’s Od is being used, and more for stabilization than empowerment at that.
+A normal Servant needs the Od of the Master to form their corporeal bodies, but Mash already has a real body… Maybe it eliminates most of the power drain… And Mash was something of a Candidate in the first place…”

 “Um, Director,” asked Ritsuka hesitantly.
 He was somewhat afraid of having his limbs pulled in strange directions again.